Prateekmax21/Unsupervised-Learning-on-Airbnb-NYC-Listings/README.md

 ## Introduction: Letting the Data Speak

 Imagine you're browsing Airbnb for a place to stay in New York City.
-You scroll through endless options — small studios in Harlem, cozy lofts in Brooklyn, luxurious brownstones in Manhattan.
+You scroll through endless options, small studios in Harlem, cozy lofts in Brooklyn, luxurious brownstones in Manhattan.
 Each one is priced differently, available on different days, and has a different vibe.
 Overwhelming, right?

-Now imagine trying to make sense of thousands of these listings — not as a tourist, but as a data scientist.
+Now imagine trying to make sense of thousands of these listings, not as a tourist, but as a data scientist.
 Can we uncover patterns in all this chaos?
 Are there groups of listings that naturally go together, like budget stays that are always open, or expensive listings hosted by professionals?

 That’s the journey we took in this project.

-We used unsupervised learning — a type of machine learning that doesn’t need labels.
+We used unsupervised learning, a type of machine learning that doesn’t need labels.
 Instead of telling the model what’s what, we let the data speak for itself.

 Our tools included:
 - PCA (Principal Component Analysis): to simplify and visualize complex data